How Many Quail Should You Start With? (A Beginner’s Guide)

 Thinking about adding quail?
 Pin this post so you can come back when it’s time to plan your setup!

 Whether you’re raising quail for eggs, meat, or hatching, the best number to start with is one you can manage well.
-Give yourself room to learn without being overwhelmed—and trust me, your covey will grow faster than you think.
+Start small, learn as you go, and trust me, your covey will multiply quicker than you expect.
+If you’re anything like me, you’ll start small and end up with way more quail than you ever planned.